-Control your TV or Soundbar using Bixby, Google Home, or Alexa
+Control TV or Soundbar by connecting Google Home, Bixby, or Alexa

 Bixby is like having your very own personal assistant right on your TV.
 Let Bixby take care of everything for you.

 When you learn a few commands, press and hold the Microphone, say the command, and then release.
-On the 2019 QLED TV, you can say "Hi Bixby" to wake up Bixby instead of using the Microphone button.
+On the 2019 - 2023 QLED, UHD TV, Frame TV, and the 2022 OLED TV you can say "Hi Bixby" to wake up Bixby instead of using the Microphone button.
 Your Smart TV will recognize your voice command and navigate to the requested page or apply the changes directly - for example, "Navigate to the Settings page," or "Lower the volume."
 You can even adjust the sensitivity of this feature or turn it off in the Bixby settings menu.